ml-struct-bio/cryodrgn/README.md

 * `--ctf`, ctf parameters (`.pkl`), unless phase-flipped images are used
 * `-n`, Number of epochs to train
-* `--invert-data`, Use if particles are white on black
+* `--reinvert-data`, Use if particles are dark on light
-* Architecture parameters with `--qlayers`, `--qdim`, `--players`, `--pdim`
+* Architecture parameters with `--enc-layers`, `--enc-dim`, `--dec-layers`, `--dec-dim`
+* `--amp` to enable mixed precision training (fast!)

 ### Example usage:

-It is recommended to first train on lower resolution images (e.g. D=128) with `--zdim 1` and with `--zdim 10` using the default architecture (fast).
+It is recommended to first train on lower resolution images (e.g. D=128) with `--zdim 8` using the default architecture (fast).
 After validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow).

 Example command to train a cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 1-D latent variable model
+    # 8-D latent variable model
     $ cryodrgn train_vae projections.128.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \
-            --zdim 1 -n 50 \
-            -o 00_vae128_z1

-    # 10-D latent variable model
-    $ cryodrgn train_vae projections.128.mrcs
-            --poses pose.pkl \
-            --ctf ctf.pkl \
-            --zdim 10 -n 50 \
+            --zdim 8 -n 50 \
-            -o 01_vae128_z10
+            -o 00_vae128_z8

-Example command to train a 10-D latent variable cryoDRGN model for 20 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a 8-D latent variable cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 10-D latent variable model with a larger MLP architecture
+    # 8-D latent variable model with a larger MLP architecture
     $ cryodrgn train_vae projections.256.mrcs
             --poses pose.pkl \
             --ctf ctf.pkl \
-            --zdim 10 -n 20 \
+            --zdim 8 -n 25 \
-            --qdim 1024 --qlayers 3 --pdim 1024 --players 3 \
+            --enc-dim 1024 --enc-layers 3 --dec-dim 1024 --dec-layers 3 \
-            -o 02_vae256_z10
+            -o 01_vae256_z8

 The number of epochs `-n` refers to the number of full passes through the dataset for training, and should be modified depending on the number of particles in the dataset.
 For a 100k particle dataset, the above settings required ~6 min per epoch for D=128 images + default architecture, ~12 min/epoch for D=128 images + large architecture, and ~47 min per epoch for D=256 images + large architecture.